 During my HR career as a specialist in-house recruiter, I interviewed approximately 10,000 candidates.
 There were a lot of unsuccessful candidates.
 By its very nature, I rejected more candidates than offered jobs.
 It wasn’t the most rewarding part of the job, however, a really important part of the process.
 It was one of my missions to influence the business to take the management of all candidates seriously (regardless of the outcome).

-In July’s People Management, Helen Goss, employment law partner at Boyes Turner, John Lees careers expert and former chief executive of the Institute of Recruitment Professionals and Karen Dykes, a partner at Anne Corder Recruitment discuss the possible reason’s recruiters are not giving in-depth feedback post-interview.
+In July’s People Management, Helen Goss, an employment law partner at Boyes Turner, John Lees careers expert and former chief executive of the Institute of Recruitment Professionals, and Karen Dykes, a partner at Anne Corder Recruitment discuss the possible reason’s recruiters are not giving in-depth feedback post-interview.

 - Not wanting to give bad news